 This project was brought to you as part of the Lowe’s Creative Inspiration blogger team.
 I am compensated with gift cards to Lowe’s, but all ideas, execution, and photographs are original works for helping home owners have fun projects for simple home improvement.
 Download the Creative Inspirations Magazine from iTunes, check out the latest home improvement ideas from all the Creative Inspirations Bloggers, or follow Lowe’s on Facebook and Pinterest.

-What are you doing to your front porch for Thanksgiving?
+What are you doing to your front porch for the holidays?